Cosmoverse/MapRender/README.md

 imagepng($image, $output);
 ```

-If you are unfamiliar and are looking for a quick setup, use `Await::f2c()` to make a callback wrapper.
+If you are unfamiliar with await-generator and are looking for a quick setup, use `Await::f2c()` to make a callback wrapper.
 ```php
 /** @param Closure(GdImage) : void */
 public function render(World $world, int $x1, int $z1, int $x2, int $z2, Closure $callback) : void{